 In addition, in unusual circumstances (e.g., where the university is concerned about the provider’s credentials), the associate dean of Counseling, Health & Wellness or the associate dean's designee may request that the student undergo an additional assessment to allow the university to make a determination about the student’s return.
 In those cases, the university will provide the student with a written explanation for such determination.

 Students with disabilities may be eligible for reasonable accommodations.
-Students are responsible for communicating their requests for accommodations to the Center for Academic Support.
-See Services for more information.
+Students are responsible for communicating their requests for accommodations to Accessibility Services/Center for Academic Support.

 Students may appeal a decision regarding voluntary medical withdrawals by submitting a request in writing, by hand delivery or certified mail, to the dean of students or the dean's designee.
 The request must be submitted within 10 days of the date of the decision and must state clearly the basis for the appeal.
 The appeal will be reviewed upon receipt, and a decision concerning the appeal will be available within a reasonable time.
 The decision of the appeal officer will be final.